Quiver Schur algebras and q-Fock space: The quiver Schur algebra

 \begin{grad}{\rm Throughout this paper, we will use a somewhat unusual grading convention on cohomology rings: we shift the (equivariant) cohomology ring or equivariant Borel-Moore homology of a smooth variety $X$ downward by the complex dimension of $X$, so that the identity class is in degree $-\dim_\C X$.
 This choice of grading has the felicitous effect that pull-back and push-forward maps in cohomology are more symmetric.
 Usually, for a map $f\colon X\to Y$ we have that pull-back has degree $0$, and push-forward has degree $2\dim_\C Y-2\dim_\C X$, whereas in our grading convention

-Those readers comfortable with the theory of the constructible derived category will recognize this as replacing the usual constant sheaf with the intersection cohomology sheaf $\K_{\Q/G}\in D^+(\Q/G)$ of $\Q/G$.
+Those readers comfortable with the theory of the constructible derived category will recognize this as replacing the usual constant sheaf with the intersection cohomology sheaf, denoted $\K_{\Q/G}\in D^+(\Q/G)$, of $\Q/G$.

 Since $\Q$ is smooth, $\K_{\Q/G}$ is simply a homological shift of the usual constant sheaf on each individual component (but by different amounts on each component).
 A more conceptual explanation for the convention is the invariance of $\K_{\Q/G}$ under Verdier duality.
-We should also note that this grading shift provides a straight-forward explanation of the grading on the representation $\mathcal{P}o\ell$ of the quiver Hecke algebra in \cite{KL1}, \cite{KLII}. } \end{grad}
+This grading shift also provides a straight-forward explanation of the grading on the representation $\mathcal{P}o\ell$ of the quiver Hecke algebra in \cite{KL1}, \cite{KLII}. } \end{grad}

 Since $p$ is proper and the constant sheaf of geometric origin, the Beilinson-Bernstein-Deligne decomposition theorem from \cite{BBD} applies (in the formulation \cite[Theorem 4.22]{CM}), and $p$ sends the $\K_{\Q/G}$ on $\Q/G$ to a direct sum $L$ of shifts of simple perverse sheaves on $\Rep_{\bd}$.
 Our first object of study in this paper will be the algebra of extensions of these sheaves.